Carolyn Maloney and Eleanor Smeal Applaud President Biden’s ERA Statement

 The Path to Certifying the ERA Lies With Congress—Not the Archivist

-In a statement released on December 17th, the Archivist of the United States, Dr. Colleen Shogan, and the Deputy Archivist, William J. Bosanko, clarified their position on the Equal Rights Amendment (ERA) and the constitutional process for ratifying amendments.
+In a statement released Dec.
+17, the archivist of the United States, Dr. Colleen Shogan, and the deputy archivist, William J. Bosanko, clarified their position on the Equal Rights Amendment (ERA) and the constitutional process for ratifying amendments.
 The press release highlighted their legal responsibilities and the current limitations preventing the ERA from being certified as part of the U.S. Constitution.

 Prop 1 Is About More Than Abortion—It Will Help Caregivers Across New York State